 GZIP compression is a popular method for speeding up WordPress.
-When enabled on your site, it can help reduce the total size of your pages and improve the time to first paint.
-This ensures your content is delivered to your visitors faster and reduces their data usage.
+When enabled on your site, it can help reduce the total size of your pages.
+It will also help you improve the Largest Contentful Paint and First Input Delay performance.
+In short, you’ll make sure your content is delivered to your visitors faster and reduces their data usage.

 While the term “GZIP” may sound technical, the basic idea behind it isn’t all that complicated.
 In fact, enabling GZIP on your WordPress site is surprisingly easy since all modern browsers support it and automatically negotiate GZIP compression for HTTP requests.

 In this post, we’ll explore what GZIP compression is, how to check if it’s enabled on your WordPress site, and if it’s not enabled, I’ll show you how to turn it on.

 GZIP is a free and open-source algorithm for file compression and decompression.
 Compression, as you’re no doubt familiar with, is the reduction in the size of data to save storage space.
 GZIP is most often used to compress web pages on the server-side for decompression in the browser.

 According to Google Developer Advocate and Web Perf Guru Ilya Grigorik, GZIP compression “often achieves compression rates of as high as 70-90%.”

 Image: Google Web Fundamentals.

 GZIP is a popular method for compressing streaming media, but it doesn’t work on images—there are other methods available for optimizing and compressing images.